 Icebreaker has recorded for Argo/Decca.
 Their first complete recording, Terminal Velocity, was released to great critical acclaim in 1994.
 The second album, Trance by Michael Gordon was released in 1996.
 Contributions to compilation albums include works by Graham Fitkin (Argo), and Steve Martland and John Godfrey (Century XXI A - M / NewTone).
 Rogue's Gallery (NewTone), contains works by Michael Torke, David Lang, Godfrey, Martland and Andriessen.
-Further recordings are Diderik Wagenaar (Composers' Voice) and Extraction (between the lines), both released in 2001; Cantaloupe just release a remix of Michael Gordon's Trance.
+Further recordings include Diderik Wagenaar (Composers' Voice) and Extraction (between the lines), both released in 2001.
+Cantaloupe released remastered versions of Trance and Terminal Velocity in 2004 and 2005.

 Tanzwerk Nornberg, the West Australian Ballet and the Pacific Northwest Ballet of Seattle have used Icebreaker's recordings for performances.
 In June 1998, Icebreaker appeared as guest performers with The Royal Ballet for a ballet by Ashley Page called Cheating, Lying, Stealing (music by Michael Gordon and David Lang) as part of the centenary celebrations for Dame Ninette de Valois' 100th birthday.
 In 2003, Icebreaker performed Ashley Page's choreography together with the Scottish Ballet in several performances in Edinburgh and Glasgow.